Social Media Guidelines

 - As much as possible, use the online version (ie forms) instead of paper or over the phone.

 - Sign up to be a “Miracle Maker”.
-Get the quarterly TeleMiracle newsletter and get new blog posts (“News” tab on the website) sent directly to your email so you never miss one.
+Get the quarterly TeleMiracle newsletter and get new blog posts (“What’s New” tab on the website) sent directly to your email so you never miss one.

 Also helps us avoid the social media algorithms.
 For example Facebook only allows our posts to be seen by 2%-5% of our followers.
 That only increases slightly if we boost the post.
 Compared to 100% of our Miracle Makers see every newsletter and blog post.